BhavneetSinghYadav/Meta-Symbolic-ARC-Solver-System-v1-Cognition-Engine/scoring_system.md

 rule <desc> raw=<raw> adj=<score> gain=<delta>
 ```
 Logging lines appear in the range【F:instrument.py†L92-L106】 and help trace why specific rules were kept or discarded.
+When `score_rule` runs with `return_trace=True` the resulting diagnostics are written to `failure_log.jsonl` whenever the final score falls below the acceptance threshold.

 ## 6. Issues Observed
 * **Bias against composites** – multi-step programs may still score slightly below atomic rules when similarity is imperfect.